tgi-io/tgi-store-remote/README.md

 RemoteStore [read the spec](spec/README.md).

 # todo
+- update with new changes to packaging [BROKEN]
 - make tests for host side - cleanup code dependencies
 - automate client & server with phantomjs
 - put in tests to all stores